joshimps/coral_cam/README.md

    `cd ~/pam_ws/src` \
    `ln -s ~/git/coral_cam/ .`

+9. Source the ROS overlay, you may want to add this to your .bashrc

+    `source /opt/ros/humble/setup.bash`

-9. Resolve the depenencies for the coral_cam package
+10. Resolve the depenencies for the coral_cam package

    `cd ~/pam_ws/` \
    `rosdep install -i --from-path src --rosdistro humble -y`

+11. Build the package

+    `cd ~/pam_ws/` \
+    `colcon build`

+12. Source the underlay, you may want to add this to your .bashrc

+    `cd ~/pam_ws/` \
+    `source install/local_setup.bash`

 ## Setup and Running